Hospital Safety for

 The panel is composed of hospital representatives from hospitals in the Chicagoland area.
 We have encouraged a collaborative conversation among hospital representatives to share information and ideas through the mutual support of our HLAA Chapter.

-During the program the audience has the opportunity to make suggestions to the hospital representatives of further accommodations needed.
+During the program the audience has the opportunity to make suggestions to the hospital representatives of further accommodations they.
 They give personal examples of problems while hospitalized, and ask questions.
 The panelists respond to their suggestions, stories and questions.

 It is the questions, stories, and experiences of our audience members that have influenced the Chicago area hospitals, one by one, to become aware of hard-of-hearing patients.
 Each year, the panelists were eager to learn from our audience and from each other.
 The new panelists tell us they were returning to their hospital to look at their hospital’s accommodations and implement our suggestions.
 The returning panelists tell us that attending our program reminds them to review their hospital’s accommodations at least once a year.